tfresource/tfresource-website/topics/Autonomous_vehicles_Modeling_frameworks.md

 - Real-time updates to demand and routing based on emerging mobility options
 - Dynamic operations of the network and traffic control including reservation-based signal operations.

+<b>Application</b>

-Prior to commercial mainstreaming of CAV functionality, researchers from University of California at Berkeley performed on-the-road testing of cooperative adaptive cruise control (CACC), which serves as a good surrogate for CAV operations on freeways due to vehicle speed control and vehicle gap control.
-The research team used their field operations data to develop dynamics models reflecting the observed behaviors with a microsimulation tool and customizations to introduce logic control to switch between manual driving mode and vehicle control mode.
-The manual driving mode was calibrated to field conditions before running scenarios at various CACC penetration levels.
-The results show that for a congested freeway corridor an increase in platooning-capable vehicles to between 20% and 40% of the vehicle fleets leads to dramatic increases in travel speed and resultant decrease in delay.
-Freeway capacities in areas outside the influence of freeway ramps were estimated to reach 3,500 vehicles per lane, a 67% increase.
-(Liu, Kan, Shladover et al, 2018).
-The reference also contained a history of other studies of CACC in the literature.
+Prior to commercial mainstreaming of CAV functionality, researchers from University of California at Berkeley (Liu, Kan, Shladover et al, 2018) performed on-the-road testing of cooperative adaptive cruise control (CACC), which serves as a good surrogate for CAV operations on freeways due to vehicle speed control and vehicle gap control.
+The research team used their field operations data to develop dynamics models reflecting the observed behaviors with a microsimulation tool and customizations including:

-Base Vissim operations were customized in Liu, Kan, Shladover et al (2018) to test CACC based on the field data.
-The customizations to Vissim included the following added functionality:
+ - Introduce logic control to switch between manual driving mode and vehicle control mode;
  - Defining constant headways to maintain when operating in a platoon;
  - Applying the cut-off criteria to determine whether vehicles should join a platoon;
  - Identifying when splitting a platoon would occur; and,
  - Resetting modified platoon behaviors to the vehicle’s individual behavioral preferences when operating in isolation.

+The results show that for a congested freeway corridor an increase in platooning-capable vehicles to between 20% and 40% of the vehicle fleets leads to dramatic increases in travel speed and resultant decrease in delay.
+Freeway capacities in areas outside the influence of freeway ramps were estimated to reach 3,500 vehicles per lane, a 67% increase.
+The reference also contained a history of other studies of CACC in the literature.

 References
 ==========